amrayn/legacy/README.md

 * Be careful when copying and run a second set of eyes before using the code
 * This is definitely not be the prettiest code base but its well structured although the current codebase structure is completely different as it is microservice architecture based instead of a monolith architecture like this legacy code
 * The codebase uses raw PHP instead of a framework like Yii or Laravel that would be a more practical approach if you are starting from ground up.
+* If you see references to a code in any file (e.g, .htaccess file) and you can't find the file, thats because the legacy code has been retired for quite a while and either the service is no longer needed or it has already been ported to the new architecture/codebase and removed from the legacy code (i.e, this repo).